Hungreeee/Resume-Screening-RAG-Pipeline/README.md

 # Introduction

-The goal is to propose a proof of concept (POC) of an LLM-based assistant to aid hiring managers in screening resumes more efficiently.
-The key design is to integrate Retrieval Augmented Generation (RAG) to effectively retrieve the top matching resumes from a large pool of applicants.
+The project is a proof of concept (POC) of an LLM-based assistant to help hiring managers screen resumes more efficiently.
+The key design integrates Retrieval Augmented Generation (RAG) Fusion to effectively retrieve the top matching resumes from a large pool of applicants for a job description.
 This data is then augmented into the LLM for downstream tasks like analysis, summarization, or decision-making.

 # Demo